MicrosoftDocs/power-platform/power-platform/admin/power-automate-licensing/types.md

 Power Automate Hosted Process|Capacity|- Hosted machine <br>- Hosted machine group<br>- Cloud flow<br>- Machine|The Power Automate Hosted Process is a superset of the Power Automate Process it can provide the same entitlements as the Process license (allocated to a cloud flow or to a machine) but it's also able to support an alternative scenario the provisioning of Microsoft hosted machine (standalone or within a hosted machine group), enabling RPA with zero infrastructure.
 Power Automate Per-flow plan|Capacity ([legacy](#entitlements-of-all-standalone-licenses-including-legacy))|- Cloud flow|The Power Automate Process license has replaced this license.
 It's no longer available for purchase from pricing page but customers can still purchase it via deal desk.

-> [!IMPORTANT]
+##### Can my organization only purchase and use capacity licenses within an environment?
-> Capacity licenses can't replace all user licenses within an environment as some essential capabilities are only available to licensed users
+Capacity licenses usually can't replace all user licenses within an environment as some essential capabilities are only available to licensed users:
-> - Allocation of a Process license to a machine (as required by the unattended mode) still prerequires the machine to have been registered by a Power Automate Premium user.
+- Allocation of a Process license to a machine (required by the unattended mode) still prerequires the machine to have been registered by a Power Automate Premium user.
-> - Multiple monitoring pages in the Power Automate portal are displayed only to Power Automate Premium users (workqueue page, machine list page, desktop flow list page, etc.).
+- Multiple monitoring pages in the Power Automate portal are displayed only to Power Automate Premium users (workqueue page, machine list page, desktop flow list page, etc.).

+> [!NOTE]
-> <br>
+>
-> Hosted Process licenses are not yet usable on machines and cloud flows, in the meantime any Hosted Process license in an environment allows it to go in Process overage (which overage quantity should be ignored if the Hosted Process licenses exceed it)
+> - Hosted Process licenses are not yet usable on machines and cloud flows, in the meantime any Hosted Process license in an environment allows it to go in [Process overage](/power-automate/desktop-flows/capacity-utilization-process#capacity-overage) (which overage quantity should be ignored if the Hosted Process licenses exceed it)
+> - Process license and Hosted Process license utilization within an environment are manageable through the [capacity utilization](/power-automate/desktop-flows/capacity-utilization) page

 ## Compare standalone Power Automate licenses